vvvv/visualprogramming.net/content/blog/2022/Dates/vvvv at Ars Electronica 2022/index.md

 [Watch on Youtube](https://youtu.be/17acejfj5Ik)

 ## ECOLALIA
-with vvvv expertise by Boris Vitazek (StiX).
 ![](2022-09-05-10-13-46.png)
+With vvvv expertise by Boris Vitazek (StiX).
 To be found at KEPLER'S GARDENS, Science Park 4, First Floor
 [Program Details for ECOLALIA](https://ars.electronica.art/planetb/en/ecolalia/)

 ## un ctrl
-with vvvv expertise by Martin Retschitzegger (tin).
 ![](2022-09-05-10-23-23.png)
+With vvvv expertise by Martin Retschitzegger (tin).
 To be found at Ars Electronica Center, Deep Space 8K
 [Program Details for un ctrl](https://ars.electronica.art/planetb/en/un-ctrl/)